trytodoit227/trytodoit227/README.md

   Multi-granularity heterogeneous graph attention networks for extractive document summarization, **Neural Networks**, 2022, [[paper]][6]

 # Program
 - Leader.
-Research on Corporate Financial Risk and Its Interpretability Based on Graph Neural Networks.
+Research on corporate financial risk and its interpretability based on graph neural networks.
   Supported by the Fundamental Research Funds for the Central Universities (JBK2307016), RMB 10,000.
 - Ranked second.
 Exploration of the reasoning capabilities of large models in the financial domain and the white-box presentation of the reasoning process.
 Supported by the 2024 CAAI-Ant Group Research Fund.